chef/automate/components/docs-chef-io/content/automate/postgres_external_upgrade.md

     ./analyze_new_cluster.sh
     ```

-    Reindex is not required for Chef Automate usecase.
-But if pg_upgrade reported errors or need for reindexing please refer to [pg_upgrade documentation](https://www.postgresql.org/docs/13/pgupgrade.html) for details.
+    Reindexing is not required for Chef Automate.
+If `pg_upgrade` reported errors or need for reindexing please refer to [pg_upgrade documentation](https://www.postgresql.org/docs/13/pgupgrade.html) for details.

 1. Exit postgres user: